 Those aged 60+ are highly vulnerable now, not just the 80+.
 So we start the year with an almost total lock-down across mainland Scotland, reinforced with travel bans entering or leaving the country.
-Needless to say the general background stress level is high, even though we are as well protected as possible.
+Needless to say the general background stress level is high, even though we, personally, are as well protected as possible.
 The change in the age profile has lifted us both into an earlier group of the vaccine.
 Hopefully February will see us getting the first dose.

 So, while keeping track of the local and national progress of the pandemic, I am trying to keep a clear eye and close focus on the beauty that lies all around me, and close at hand!
 We’ve had some wonderful red dawns … and I grab a camera and capture the view as the sun rises over the far hillside!
 The weather has been cold since the start of the year, with overnight deep freezes that mean icy roads and some freezing fog too.